jlkim/starter-academic/content/teaching/_index.md

   image: ""
 ---

-Below are some courses that I've TAed for both as a graduate student and an undergraduate student at the University of Waterloo.
-I'm also a private tutor in a variety of topics in physics and math.
+Below are some courses that I've TAed for both as a graduate student and an undergraduate student.
+I've also been a private tutor in a variety of topics in physics and math.

-## Graduate Teaching Assistant

 Note: Courses marked with a * indicate courses I was the main/only TA.

+## Graduate Teaching Assistant (Queen's University)

+### Fall 2021

+- PHYS/ENPH 316: Mathematical Methods in Physics 1
+- PHYS/ENPH 344: Introduction to Quantum Mechanics

+ &nbsp;

+## Graduate Teaching Assistant (University of Waterloo)

 ### Spring 2021

-- MATH 674: Special Relativity for Teachers
+- MATH 674: Special Relativity for Teachers*

 ### Winter 2021